1. University-wide Regulations

 Members of the University community are expected to act with a considerate regard for the property of the University itself or individual persons.
 Examples of offenses that will be regarded as serious are:

-1. Willful damage or destruction of the property of others, or of the University, including the deliberate defacement of library materials, buildings, sidewalks (including chalking), walls, or trees.
-The penalty for willful damage will ordinarily include replacement or repair.
+1. Willful damage, vandalism, or destruction of the property of others, or of the University, including the deliberate defacement of library materials, buildings, sidewalks (including chalking), walls, or trees.
+In addition to whatever disciplinary consequence is imposed, the penalty for willful damage or vandalism will ordinarily include replacement or repair.

 2. The deliberate setting of fires, unless approved, including bonfires, on University property, even in cases in which there is no deliberate endangerment of human life (see section 1.2.4).
 Prior approval for bonfires must be granted by Grounds and Building Maintenance, the Department of Public Safety, and the local fire marshal, acting in consultation with the Office of the Dean of Undergraduate Students or the Office of the Dean of the Graduate School, as may be appropriate.